viboud12/viboud12.github.io/about.md

 nav-menu: true
 ---

-Undergrad: Université de Montréal - Archambault lab - Institute for Research in Cancer and Immunology Grad school: University of North Carolina at Chapel Hill - Maddox lab - Biology department
+<p>Undergrad: Université de Montréal - Archambault lab - Institute for Research in Cancer and Immunology</p>

+<p>Grad school: University of North Carolina at Chapel Hill - Maddox lab - Biology department</p>

-What I've done as a grad student.
+<p>What I've done as a grad student.</p>

-What I'm looking to do.
+<p>What I'm looking to do.</p>